ebourg/jsign/README.md

 #### Version 7.4 (in development)

 * The new command line option `--version` displays the version of Jsign
+* The certificate chain is no longer fetched from the keystore when the `certfile` parameter is specified

 #### Version 7.3 (2025-10-03)